ajitmane36/Bank-Marketing-Effectiveness-Prediction-ML-Classification/README.md

      [2] Handling Null / Missing Values :
      - Null values are replaced with the mode of that respective feature, and a feature is removed if it has null values greater than 50%.
      - The null values for poutcome, contact, education, and job are 81.75%, 28.80%, 4.11%, and 0.64%, respectively.
-     [3] Removing Outliers :
+     [3] Handling Outliers :
      - Interquartile Range in the skew symmetric curve used to remove outliers found in the the variables age, balance, duration, campaign, pdays, and previous.
      [4] Features encoding :
      - For the categorical variables marital, education, default, housing, loan, contact, and y, label encoding applied, which have limited number of categories.
 One hot encoding used for the categorical variables job and month, which have a large number of categories.
      [5] Handling Imbalanced Dataset :
      - Class imbalance handled successfully using the Synthetic Minority Oversampling Technique (SMOTE).
      [6] Data Scaling :
      - MinMaxScaler keeps the original distribution's shape.
 The information present in the original data is not significantly altered.
      So, to scale the dataset, we utilised MinMaxScaler.
 #### <ins>Exploratory Data Analysis</ins>
      These following graphs and plots were primarily created using Matplotlib and the Seaborn package.
      - Bar plot, count plot, pair plot, dist plot, box plot, nad heatmap

      Performed EDA and reached the following conclusions: